Guthrie Govan: The Aristocrats

 In late 2011, Govan announced a new tour with a new band the Aristocrats, featuring Bryan Beller on bass and Marco Minnemann on drums.
 Their self-titled debut album was released worldwide in September 2011, followed by Culture Clash in 2013.

 In January 2015 The Aristocrats released their second live CD/DVD Culture Clash Live! through all official channels and a very special so-called official self-released bootleg double CD Secret Show - Live in Osaka, which was available only in their own webstore and during the live concerts at the merchandise table.

 The band's third official studio album, Tres Caballeros, was released on 23 June 2015.

 In March 2019 The Aristocrats recorded their fourth studio album (You Know What...?) in the Brotheryn Studios (Ojai, CA), which was released 28 June 2019.
-Most recently, the band toured around North America in 2022, and is scheduled to tour in Asia and Europe in 2023.
+Most recently, the band returned to North America in 2024, after touring Asia and Europe in 2023.